 However, cost increases for homeowners are a concern as electricity is still more expensive than gas.

 Whilst gas has a lower price per kWh, it’s based on a diminishing natural source that’s also not considered to be a “green” option as it’s carbon-heavy with no alternative for renewable sources.
 Therefore, in our opinion, the price should rise in accordance with this change.

 Government and energy companies need to be fairer and consider that if gas is to be phased out to meet climate change targets, the cost must reflect this switch to greener energy.

 Energy bills shouldn’t be significantly increased, simply because they install a more energy-efficient and zero-carbon option.

-In our opinion, running costs are currently the biggest sticking point in making the switch from gas to electric.
+In our opinion, running costs are currently the biggest sticking point in making the switch from gas to electricity.